GeethaSaarunya/aha-hospital-context-observed-data-workflow/aha_hospital_context_repo_seed/README.md

 This repository is the public code-and-metadata companion for the paper:

-**Making Hospital Context Visible to Support Learning Health Systems: A Transparent Observed-Data Workflow Using Linked National Survey Data**
+**Making Hospital Context Visible to Support Learning Health Systems for Acute Care: A Transparent Observed-Data Workflow Using Linked National Survey Data**

 ## What this repository contains